-- pain in the leg, arm, and anywhere else that an artery is blocked
+- pain in your leg, arm, and anywhere else that has a blocked artery

 - shortness of breath

-- confusion (if the blockage affects circulation to the brain)
+- confusion, which occurs if the blockage affects circulation to your brain

-- muscle weakness in the legs from lack of circulation
+- muscle weakness in your legs from lack of circulation

 - chest pain or discomfort